jweinst1/ObliVisual/README.md

-# Oblivion
+# Oblivisual

-Oblivion, meaning "the state of being forgotten", is a programming language meant for creating canvas graphics, through an incredible amount of tools, utilities, and language abstractions that allow you utilize the power of computing to create images.
+Oblivisual, meaning "the state of being forgotten", is a programming language meant for creating canvas graphics, through an incredible amount of tools, utilities, and language abstractions that allow you utilize the power of computing to create images.
 The images are all created via the HTML5 canvas element, in a compressed, oneline html string.

-The principle of abundant abstraction powers the core of the Oblvion language.
+The principle of abundant abstraction powers the core of the Oblivisual language.
 At the lowest level, simple commands can create pictures like this:

 ```